Unprecedented & Effective Global Outreach

 If they don’t believe they can do it, they won’t try.

 The obvious prevalence of men in the industry leads most women and girls to believe that male-dominated careers require smarts and skills that most women may not possess.
-As a result, women tend to dismiss highly-publicized and exceptional female role models and choose to contribute to careers and industries that appear more fitted for their gender.
+As a result, women tend to dismiss highly-publicized female role models as not relatable and choose to contribute to careers and industries that appear more fitted for their gender instead.

 The Week’s makes it possible for local industry facilities to attract women and girls and encourage them to explore the various environments and try the various skills, hands-on, in addition to meeting local female models.
 The Institute for Women Of Aviation Worldwide (iWOAW) produces informative videos and publications and relays industry material to provide them with further resources.